jason-weiser/pastaquote/README.md

 3. Commit your Changes (`git commit -m 'Add some Feature'`)
 4. Push to the Branch (`git push origin feature/Feature`)
 5. Open a Pull Request

+Please let me know when ("when" not "if") you find an issue.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>